The Ten-Per-Cent Solution: Plot

 Krusty starts performing his clown tricks at a theater in front of adults, and not children like before.
 This is because Annie knows that there is nothing adults enjoy more than the things they liked as children.
 The performances are praised by both the audience and the critics, and Krusty and Annie initiate a relationship again.
-Soon, a premium cable television network called HBOWTIME (an obvious portmanteau of HBO and Showtime, straight down to their parody of HBO's longtime slogan, "It's not just TV, it's more expensive.") gives Krusty his own show and Annie is hired as the producer on his demand.
+Soon, a premium cable television network called HBOWTIME (a portmanteau of HBO and Showtime, also parodying HBO's slogan as "It's not just TV, it's more expensive.") gives Krusty his own show and Annie is hired as the producer on his demand.
 The stars of the series Entourage, such as Kevin Dillon, become Krusty's assistants.
 The network executives soon become frustrated with Annie for meddling too much in the show.
 For example, she refuses to let Janeane Garofalo appear only because Garofalo is funnier than Krusty.
 She also runs over an intern with a stage car for sharpening her pencil too much.
 The executives decide to fire Annie, but Krusty refuses to continue without her.
 The couple therefore turns to another network where they start a show called Sex Over Sixty, with them as the stars.
-While doing the show, Annie dies of cardiac arrest while during a taping of one of their episodes.
+While doing the show, Annie dies of cardiac arrest during a taping of one of the episodes.